Deepak Shimkhada: Fine arts career

 Shimkhada's professional career as an artist began in 1968 when he had his first one-man show of paintings in Max Gallery in Kathmandu, Nepal.
 In 1971, in the second Triennale of World Contemporary Art held in New Delhi, India, one of his paintings was selected as the best work from Nepal and was featured in its exhibition catalogue.
 He had several private shows of his works in Beverly Hills, California in 1973 and 1974.
 He exhibited his last work in Chicago Public Library in 1977.

 Teaching career

-Shimkhada began his teaching career as a lecturer of Asian art history at Scripps College in Claremont, California in 1980.
+Shimkhada began his teaching career as a lecturer of Asian art history at Scripps College in Claremont, California, in 1980.
 At that time he had just returned from India after conducting his field research for his PhD dissertation under the aegis of American Institute of Indian Studies (AIIS).
 Since 1980 he has lived in Claremont and has performed various duties as administrator and professor teaching art history at various colleges and universities in Southern California.

-Although his articles on Nepali art, culture, philosophy, and religion began to appear in various newspapers and journals in Nepal in the early 1970s, Shimkhada's major research writings about them took place in 1973 when his first paper was published by "Arts of Asia" followed by a series of articles by "Artibus Asiae" and "Oriental Art" in 1983.
+Shimkhada began contributing articles on Nepali art, culture, philosophy, and religion to various newspapers and journals in Nepal during the early 1970s.
+His research work in these areas commenced in 1973 with the publication of his first paper in "Arts of Asia."
+This was followed by a series of articles published in "Artibus Asiae" and "Oriental Art" in 1983.

-Writings

-Shimkhada’s research focuses on art, philosophy, religion, history, and science.
-The following writings reflect a relationship between them.
-His books include The Constant and Changing Faces of the Goddess: Goddess Traditions of Asia, Popular Buddhist Mantras in Sanskrit, Himalayas at the Crossroads: Portraits of a Changing World, Nepal: Nostalgia and Modernity, South Asian Studies: Bridging Cultures, and As the World Churns: A Legend Where Reality and Myth Blend.
-He has contributed chapters to The Constant and Changing Faces of the Goddess, Health and Religious Rituals in South Asia: Diseases, Possession, Healing, and Sangama: A Confluence of Art and Culture During the Vijayanagara Period, Contemporary Hinduism, Modern Hinduism in Text and Context, and South Asian Studies: Bridging Cultures.
-He is the author of many art historical articles published in peer-reviewed and non-reviewed journals such as NAFA Art Magazine, Arts of Asia, Orientations, Artibus Asiae, Oriental Art, The Journal of Asian Studies, The Himalayan Research Bulletin, The Journal of Dharma Studies, Voice of Ulan Bator, Himalaya, Folk Dance Scene.
-His articles have also appeared in newspapers: The Overseas Times, India West, Rising Nepal, and others in Nepali vernacular.
-He has written six children's books.